 4. The Bible commands the believer to abstain from all appearance of evil (1 Thessalonians 5:22).

 That is a far-reaching exhortation.
 Alcoholic beverages are a great evil and curse in modern society.
-Consider the automobile wrecks, the ruined health and early graves, the adulteries, the lewdness, the divorces, the neglected children, the abused wives, the waste of money, the gambling, the blasphemy, the pure foolishness.
+Consider the automobile wrecks, the ruined health and early graves, the adulteries, the lewdness, the divorces, the neglected children, the abused wives, the sexual abuse, the waste of money, the gambling, the blasphemy, the pure foolishness.
 Look at the beer and liquor ads, how they invariably flaunt sensuality and irresponsibility.

 If anything has the appearance of evil today, it is alcoholic beverages, and the Bible does not suggest that we abstain from all appearance of evil; it commands us to do so!

 5. There is a difference between the alcoholic content of wine today and that of Bible times.
 Alcoholic wine in Bible times was often weak.
 It was not uncommon to mix one part wine with two or three parts water.
 Unmixed wine was the strong wine with high alcoholic content (Rev. 14:10).